People Move On: Writing and production

 In mid 1996, Butler received a call from Richard Ashcroft's management, who asked whether Butler would like to collaborate with Ashcroft alongside the Verve members Simon Jones and Peter Salisbury for an album.
 Butler, who was still writing for his own album, was interested in the offer.
 After three weeks without any contact from Ashcroft, Ashcroft's manager transported Ashcroft, Jones and Salisbury to Butler's house.
 They worked in a rehearsal room for two days and practiced material that would later appear on the Verve's third studio album Urban Hymns (1997).
 Butler spent a week as a member of the Verve before they decided to reinstate their original guitarist Nick McCabe.
 Butler recorded instrumental demos at Mike Hedges' studio at Château de la Motte in Domfront, France, with Hedges and engineer Ian Grimble, for a week in October 1996.
 Butler wrote six rough drafts of new songs; he went back to London and met up with Makoto Sakamoto, with whom he had worked as part of McAlmont & Butler.
 Butler signed with Alan McGee's label Creation Records in December 1996.

 Shortly after the signing, Butler went to Air Studios to visit labelmates Teenage Fanclub, who were working on their album Songs from Northern Britain (1997).
 He met engineer George Shilling and engaged him for his upcoming debut solo album.
 Gail Colson became Butler's manager in February 1997 after being impressed by a version of "Stay".
 Recording sessions for People Move On began in February 1997 at RAK Studios, London, with Butler producing the recordings.
 When he entered the studio, all the material he had was acoustic-based, and later remarked that he wished some of the tracks were tracked that way, such as "Woman I Know" and "Not Alone".
 Nick Wollage, who Butler had met when working on McAlmont & Butler material, acted as recording engineer.
 In July 1997, Butler took a two-week break from the studio to write extra material; he had planned to start mixing during this time but recorded four new songs instead.
 Sessions then moved to Air Studios, with Shilling as engineer; Shilling and Wollage were assisted by Claire Lewis and Alex Seel, respectively.
-Denise Johnson, formerly of Primal Scream, travelled to the studio from Manchester and spent one day recorded vocals.
+Denise Johnson, formerly of Primal Scream, travelled to the studio from Manchester and spent one day recording vocals.
 Butler, who suggested Johnson, was aware of her from her contributions to Screamadelica (1991) by Primal Scream, who were also on Creation at the time.
 Shilling and Butler mixed the recordings in September 1997, and the album was mastered by Chris Blair at Abbey Road Studios, London, the following month.